 I am focused on change for all of us.
 And, I know that if we are going to find our way out of this mess we can not stay comfortable in our grief.
 We have to move.
 We have to become off kilter.

 As I write to you each week, I am becoming more aware of my feelings.
 I realize that what I fear most about the future is not the risks and uncertainty.
 What I am afraid of is letting the opportunities for change pass me by.
-I am scared that we could settle into an ordinary life when we deserve an extraordinary life.
+I am scared that I will settle into an ordinary life when I want an extraordinary life.

 I am worried that I will play small, when my potential is big.
 As I write to you each week I am challenging us both not to shrink.
 I am keeping us accountable.
 I do not want either of us to fall back into an easy comfortableness when we can leap forward, towards a bold life.
 I want you to manifest the best in yourself.
 Go, create a beautiful life for yourself.
 We can not let life pass us by.
 Together, we've got this.